Everything You Want to Know About Pimples

 Some studies suggest that genetic factors can increase the risk.
 Other causes include:

-• Age : Acne can occur to people irrespective of their age group.
+• Age: Acne can occur in people irrespective of their age group.

-• Hormonal changes : It is common in women, children, girls caused by puberty or pregnancy.
+• Hormonal changes: It is common in women, children, and girls caused by puberty or pregnancy.

-• Hereditary : Family History plays a vital role in acne.
-If both parents have acne, they are high chances to develop it.
+• Hereditary: Family History plays a vital role in Acne.
+If both parents have Acne, they have a high chance of developing it.

-• Friction or pressure on the skin : Pressure or friction to acne-prone skin causes infection Eg: contact with phones, helmet, tight collars, etc.
+• Friction or pressure on the skin: Pressure or friction to acne-prone skin causes infection, Eg, contact with phones, helmets, tight collars, etc.

 Diagnosis of Pimples

-If you have signs of acne, your dermatologist can make a diagnosis by examining your skin.
+If you have signs of Acne, your dermatologist can diagnose you by examining your skin.
 Your dermatologist will identify the lesions and their severity to determine the best treatment.

 Treatment of Pimples

-• If you have used over-the-counter acne products for several weeks and it hasn’t helped and made your acne worse, consult a dermatologist to avoid acne scars or any damage to your skin and to make acne scars less visible.
+• If you have used over-the-counter acne products for several weeks and they haven't helped and made your Acne worse, consult a dermatologist to avoid acne scars or damage to your skin and to make acne scars less visible.

-• The signs and observations made during the exam might show the health issues that require different treatment plans.
-A doctor or dermatologist may run multiple tests to identify the disease or illness that could be the root cause of skin infection.
-It is advised that pregnant women shouldn’t use oral prescription medication for acne.
+• The test may reveal underlying health issues needing different treatment plans.
+A doctor or dermatologist might conduct tests to identify the root cause of the skin infection.
+Pregnant women should avoid oral prescription medications for Acne.

 Acne Medications